What is Machine Learning?

 - Neural Networks etc.

-The Logistic Regression finds the probability of certain class or event.
+The Logistic Regression finds the probability of a certain class or event.
 Using Logit Function, it simply predicts the probability of the occurrence of an event.
-Suppose if we want to find whether the person is diabetic or not based on his age, Blood pressure (bp) and sex.
+Suppose if we want to find whether the person is diabetic or not based on his age, Blood pressure (bp), and sex.

 More formally it can be written as

-In this example Diabetes is dependent variable and age, BP, sex is independent variable.
+In this example Diabetes is dependent variable and age, BP, sex is the independent variable.

-A Problem where the outcome is of two classes is known as binary classification problem.
+A Problem where the outcome is of two classes is known as a binary classification problem.

 A Problem where the outcome is more than two classes is known as Multi-class classification.

 A problem where a data point is assigned multiple labels is known as Multi-Label Classification Problem